devark28/alu-recipes-web/README.md

 ## Future Improvements

 -   Implement user authentication to save favorite recipes.
--   Add search functionality to find recipes by ingredients.
+-   Improve search functionality to find recipes by ingredients not just by name.
 -   Improve the UI/UX with more interactive elements.
 -   Add more advanced filtering options.
 -   Add unit tests.